simplecov-ruby/simplecov/README.md

    <b>Spork</b>
  </td>
  <td>
-  Because of how Spork works internally (using preforking) there used to be trouble when using SimpleCov with it, but that has apparently been resolved with a specific configuration strategy.
+  Because of how Spork works internally (using preforking), there used to be trouble when using SimpleCov with it, but that has apparently been resolved with a specific configuration strategy.
 See
   <a href="https://github.com/colszowka/simplecov/issues/42#issuecomment-4440284">this</a> comment.
  </td>